 Her Majesty The Queen conferred the UK’s first Regius Professor of Political Science on the University of

 Essex to mark her Diamond Jubilee.
 The Regius Professorship recognises 50 years of excellence in research and

 education in politics at Essex, which is one of the youngest universities ever to receive this accolade.

 Internationally-renowned expert on British politics, Professor David Sanders, was appointed to the Professorship

 Real Constable Country

-At our Colchester Campus you are surrounded by historic parkland which was
+At our Colchester Campus you are surrounded by historic parkland,

-once painted by eighteenth century landscape artist John Constable.
-In 2000
+which was painted by eighteenth century landscape artist John Constable.

 Nightline makes a difference for 40 years

 In 1970 Essex was the first UK university to launch Nightline, an anonymous